Freedom of religion in the United Arab Emirates: Apostasy

 Apostasy is a crime in the United Arab Emirates.
-In 1978, UAE began the process of Islamising the nation's law, after its council of ministers voted to appoint a High Committee to identify all its laws that conflicted with Sharia.
+In 1978, the UAE began the process of Islamising the nation's law, after its council of ministers voted to appoint a High Committee to identify all its laws that conflicted with Sharia.
 Among the many changes that followed, UAE incorporated hudud crimes of Sharia into its Penal Code - apostasy being one of them.
-Article 1 and Article 66 of UAE's Penal Code required hudud crimes to be punished with the death penalty, however no executions for apostasy have ever taken place.
+Article 1 and Article 66 of the UAE's Penal Code required hudud crimes to be punished with the death penalty, even though no executions for apostasy have ever taken place.
 By virtue of Federal Decree Law No. (15) of 2020, Articles 1 and 66 of UAE's Penal Code no longer incorporate hudud crimes.